unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/ToonEVAdjustment.md

 1. `GameObject/Toon Shader/Scene Toon EV Adjustment` from the Unity Editor menu to create  **Scene Toon EV Adjustment Component** component.
 2. Put models you want to control exposure to its inspector.

-Only one **Scene Toon EV Adjustment Component** can be placed in a scene.
+Just one **Scene Toon EV Adjustment Component** can be placed in a scene.

 ## Model Toon EV Adjustment